Reproducing kernel Hilbert spaces of CR functions for the Euclidean Motion group: The uncertainty principle and CR functions

 \section{The uncertainty principle and CR functions}

 In this section we provide a characterization of the target space of the continuous wavelet transform in the case of a mother wavelet that is a minimum of the uncertainty principle for the $SE(2)$ group.
-In this case the reproducing kernel Hilbert space of Theorem \ref{teo:bounded} is the subspace of $\Hil_\Omega(SE(2))$ of functions which are $CR$ with respect to the natural almost complex structure of $SE(2)$.
-This statement is the analogous of the well-known result of Bargmann \cite{BargmannII}, since it is stated in terms of an integrability and complex regularity condition, and for this reason we will call the resulting analysis the $SE(2)$-Bargmann transform.
+In this case the reproducing kernel Hilbert space of $A^\Omega$ is the subspace of $\Hil_\Omega(SE(2))$ of functions which are complex regular with respect to the natural $CR$ structure of $SE(2)$.
+This statement is the analogous of the well-known result of Bargmann \cite{BargmannII}, since it is stated in terms of an integrability and complex regularity condition, and for this reason we will denote the resulting analysis the $SE(2)$-Bargmann transform.